Want to know more about Transport for London's "Better Junctions" and "Safer Junctions" schemes? Click here.

 During Stage 1, all east and westbound traffic goes.
 At Stage 2, right turning traffic goes (cyclists making the second stage of a two stage right turn).

 During Stage 3, traffic turning left into the minor road can go, and east and west bound cyclists with a bypass for left turning cycles.
 At Stage 4, motor traffic turning east or west onto the major road can go.

 Here are the left and right turns in more detail.
 Cyclists turning right will do so ahead of the pedestrian crossing, so there is no conflict.

-For cyclists turning left: if a left filter for cyclists is installed, the flow will usually be fairly low - most cyclists go straight ahead, with only around 20% turning left.
-A mini-zebra across the cycle lane can be installed to enable pedestrians to cross.
-If the pedestrian flow is high it is possible to install traffic lights for pedestrians to cross, but in most cases this won't be necessary.
+For cyclists turning left: if a left filter for cyclists is installed, a mini-zebra across the cycle lane can be installed to enable pedestrians to cross.
+If the pedestrian flow is high it is possible to install traffic lights for pedestrians to cross.